johnymontana/johnymontana.github.io/_posts/2016-06-26-graph-of-thrones-neo4j-social-network-analysis.md

 {% endhighlight %}

-Once the constraint is craeated (this statement will also build an index which will improve the performance of lookups by character name) we can use the Cypher `LOAD CSV` statement to import the data:
+Once the constraint is created (this statement will also build an index which will improve the performance of lookups by character name) we can use the Cypher `LOAD CSV` statement to import the data:

 {% highlight cypher %}